 This next article also lists characteristics of effective reading programs for students with learning disabilities and includes information and worksheets to help determine the quality of a specific reading program:

-Also, the American Federation of Teachers published a report in 1999 called Building on the Best, Learning from What Works: Five Promising Remedial Reading Intervention Programs.
+Also, we recommend a report from the American Federation of Teachers called Building on the Best, Learning from What Works: Five Promising Remedial Reading Intervention Programs.

-Have a meeting with your child's teachers so that you can share your concerns with them.
+Have a meeting with your child's teachers so that you can share your concerns.
 Any reading remediation that she receives should be individualized to her specific needs, because no pre-packaged programs are able to address every child’s areas of weakness, strengths, and the instructional methods with which they learn best.
 You and your child's teachers should work together to ensure that her specific needs are being met.
 This may require an IEP meeting to develop a new IEP with more skill-specific educational goals and objectives.
+If you are concerned that the school is not interpreting your child’s IEP correctly, here are some steps to take.

 The following articles from LD OnLine have information about writing and learning disabilities: